felixlu/awesome-stars/topics.md

 - [unslothai/unsloth](https://github.com/unslothai/unsloth) - Fine-tuning & Reinforcement Learning for LLMs. 🦥 Train OpenAI gpt-oss, DeepSeek, Qwen, Llama, Gemma, TTS 2x faster with 70% less VRAM.
 - [InternLM/xtuner](https://github.com/InternLM/xtuner) - A Next-Generation Training Engine Built for Ultra-Large MoE Models
 - [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - Open-source AI orchestration framework for building context-engineered, production-ready LLM applications.
 Design modular pipelines and agent workflows with explicit control over retrieval, routing, m
-- [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel) - 🔥 1Panel offers an intuitive web interface for a Linux server / VPS, making it easy to manage OpenClaw agents, local LLMs, websites, databases, containers, files, and scheduled tasks.
+- [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel) - 🔥 Take full control of your VPS with 1Panel.
+Deploy OpenClaw in one click.
 - [OpenHands/OpenHands](https://github.com/OpenHands/OpenHands) - 🙌 OpenHands: AI-Driven Development
 - [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024]
-- [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - Production-grade platform for building agentic IM bots - 生产级多平台智能机器人开发平台. 提供 Agent、知识库编排、插件系统 / Bots for Discord / Slack / LINE / Telegram / WeChat(企业微信, 企微智能机器人, 公众号) / 飞书 / 钉钉 / QQ e.g. Integrated w
+- [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - Production-grade platform for building agentic IM bots - 生产级多平台智能机器人开发平台. 提供 Agent、知识库编排、插件系统 / Bots for Discord / Slack / LINE / Telegram / WeChat(企业微信, 企微智能机器人, 公众号) / 飞书 / 钉钉 / QQ / Satori e.g. Int
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effo
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
 - [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ Yao is an open-source engine for autonomous agents — event-driven, proactive, and self-scheduling.